 Lake Placid is the perfect fall golf getaway

-Long before Lake Placid became synonymous with Winter Olympics, and before it was home to Ironman triathlons and World Cup events, it was known for its golf courses.
+Long before Lake Placid became synonymous with the Winter Olympics, and before it was home to Ironman triathlons and World Cup events, it was known for its golf courses.
 The signature courses here were designed by some of the greats: John Van Kleek, Walter Hagen, Seymour Dunn, Alex Findlay, and Alistair Mackenzie — who also designed Augusta National and Cypress Point.
 Former Masters and U.S. Open champion Craig Wood grew up caddying here.
 But enough of the name dropping, let’s discuss the views and the courses.

 This compact mountain village, ringed by Adirondack High Peaks, holds five golf courses — all of which boast gorgeous views of the nearby mountains.
 That backdrop adds a unique challenge to keeping your head down and out of the beautiful backdrop during your swing.
 This is especially true when the world is full of crisp perfection, the air clean and clear, the sky a vivid blue, and the leaves exploding into a thousand shades of yellows, oranges, and crimsons.